 The fact is, there aren’t any luxury hotels in Kano.
 Not as Sepp Blatter seems to understand the word.
 You’ll probably have to take my word for it though.
 For most, despite some rich history and enthralling scenery, the northern extreme of Nigeria is not at the top of the list of inviting tourist destinations.
 But FIFA found its way there last year.
 As for journalists from abroad, I alone followed.
 But FIFA brought its people to Kano.

-For the under-17 World Cup, the federation of international football association’s deep pockets helped turn at least one hotel into something quite passable.
+For the under-17 World Cup, the federation of international football association’s deep pockets helped turn at least one hotel into something quite passable, since most kids can’t even afford to purchase a good soccer ball at all.
 FIFA staff, no matter how junior, have certain standards.
 Needless to say Blatter wouldn’t be showing up.
 His visits to Nigeria, a country ravaged in 2009 by civil unrest, severe gas shortages, and serious crime problems, were limited to the truly regal hotels sequestered behind wide security perimeters and available to only the most economically endowed of diplomats and businessmen on their travels to the capital city of this, by many measures, the poorest country ever to host a FIFA World Cup at any level.